 - Kurt Wallander's father Povel in the English language adaptations of Wallander.

 - An alternative third incarnation of the Doctor in two of Big Finish Productions' What If?
 Doctor Who Unbound audio dramas, "Sympathy For The Devil" and "Masters Of War".
 Quite possibly the best Doctor we never had.

 - Bob Cratchitt in the 1984 adaptation of A Christmas Carol.
 Very much Playing Against Type, as you can imagine if you've been reading over this list.

-- He was an antagonist of a crazy captain in "Mutiny" and "Retribution" in the Horatio Hornblower miniseries.
+- He was a crazy captain in "Mutiny" and "Retribution" in the Horatio Hornblower miniseries.
 Hilariously put by one snarky commentator (Catherine, website Archieology 101)

 "You see, the captain, James Sawyer, bears an uncanny resemblance to David Warner.
 This of necessity means that he's either a) a villain, b) mad as a balloon, or c) both."

 - Master of the Assassins' Guild, Lord Downey, in the TV adaptation of the Discworld novel Hogfather.